The art of fire-making is something that everyone can learn.

 Let’s begin:

-- Third: Grip the flint in one hand and your steel in the other.
+Third: Grip the flint (a rock) in one hand and your steel flint striker in the other.
 With a firm downward motion strike the steel with the flint towards the char in the “nest”.

 Keep the “nest” above your head?
 Flames rise.
 Therefore, keeping the “nest” above your head is safer than having flames rise into your face.